MetaMask/metamask-docs/wallet/reference/multichain-api.md

 ### `wallet_getSession`

-Gets the scopes and properties within the active session.
+Gets the scopes and properties within the active connection.
 This method is defined in [CAIP-312](https://github.com/ChainAgnostic/CAIPs/blob/main/CAIPs/caip-312.md).

 :::note